krishan-kant/TicTacToe/README.md

 # TicTacToe
 A static webpage containg a Tic Tac Toe game.
+JavaScript is yet to be written.